 Surrogacy is the implantation of a couple’s embryos, created through in vitro fertilization (IVF), into a surrogate who carries the pregnancy to term and gives birth.
 Regardless of the method chosen to find an appropriate surrogate, it is an intense emotional and legally complex process.
 When the ability to have a child is thwarted, the desire inevitably grows.
-Multiple IVF failures lead to significant emotional pain and thus the idea of a surrogate maybe promising.
-But there are many steps including finding and choosing a surrogate, screening a surrogate, fertility treatments, the risk of multiple births and costs.
+Multiple IVF failures lead to significant emotional pain and thus the idea of a surrogate may be promising.

 The key to success is establishing a good relationship with your surrogate.
 It is important to develop a clear understanding of all issues surrounding surrogacy, and communicate effectively to control expectations and assumptions.